robcowart/synesis_lite_suricata/README.md

 <img width="1163" alt="synesis_lite_suricata" src="https://user-images.githubusercontent.com/10326954/40805451-99e3f6e6-651e-11e8-9559-8e4535cd9b2c.png">

-# Your feedback is welcome.
+# PRE-RELEASE - Your feedback is welcome.

 > This readme will be expanded upon, however it follows the same deployment method as [ElastiFlow&trade;](https://github.com/robcowart/elastiflow).
 If you review that readme, you should be able deploy this solution.